-Section A:

-Report the name, title and mailing address of each officer and director of the corporation, LLC or financial institution as of the date the report is filed.
-If ALL the preprinted information in Section A is correct, blacken the circle located below the mailing address on the form.
-Otherwise, mark through any incorrect information and type or print the correct information next to the incorrect item or, if Section A is blank, complete Section A.
+Section A: Report the name, title and mailing address of each officer and director of the corporation, LLC or financial institution as of the date the report is filed.

 Domestic profit corporations and domestic professional corporations must list all officers, which must include the president and secretary, and all directors.
 One person may hold all offices.
 Domestic non-profit corporations must list all officers.
 Different persons must hold the offices of president and secretary.
 There is a minimum of three directors.
 Domestic limited liability companies must list all managers and, if the company is member-managed, list all members.
 All officers, if any, must be listed.
 Non-Texas entities must list all officers and directors that are required by the laws of the state or country of incorporation or organization.

-Sections B and C:

-Complete both sections as applicable for the entity for which this report is filed.
+Sections B and C: Complete both sections as applicable for the entity for which this report is filed.